-This MD&A reflects information available as at August 26, 2015.
+This MD&A reflects information available as at November 26, 2015.

 This discussion includes certain statements that may be deemed "forward-looking statements."
 All statements in this discussion, other than statements of historical facts, that address future production, reserve potential, exploration drilling, exploitation activities and events or developments that the Company expects are forward-looking statements.
 Although the Company believes the expectations expressed in such forward-looking statements are based on reasonable assumptions, such statements are not guarantees of future performance and actual results or developments may differ materially from those in the forward-looking statements.
 Factors that could cause actual results to differ materially from those in forward-looking statements include market prices, exploitation and exploration successes, continued availability of capital and financing and general economic, market or business conditions.
-Investors are cautioned that any such statements are not guarantees of future performance and that actual results or developments may differ materially from those projected in the forward-looking statements.
+Investors are cautioned that any such statements are not guarantees of future performance and that actual results or developments may differ materially from those in the statements are not guarantees of future performance.